AleksTeresh/self-monitor/README.md

 ## Setting up test environment

-To keep test data separate from the one that's accessible by an app, by following the commands below, you'll create a separate database, connect to it and recreate all the needed tables in there.
+To keep test data separate from the one that's accessible by an actual application, by following the commands below, you'll create a separate database, connect to it and recreate all the needed tables in there.

 If for some reason you cannot create/connect to a new database using the command below (e.g. maybe you're missing permissions or something else), feel free to create a new database in whatever way you want (creating it in ElephantSQL or something).
 The main point is that you have a PostgreSQL database that is different from the one used by your app.
 Naturally, you'll need to make  sure you know the name, hostname and credentials for the new test database.
-Ypu'll need them when executing a command for actually running the tests below.
+You'll need them when executing a command for actually running the tests below.

 ```sql
 CREATE DATABASE test;